USGS-WiM/Bruce-Bot-3000/README.md

 # Bruce Bot

-Program that sends a message to a WIM slack channel containing the current day's featured holiday and a randomly chosen "Bruce Quote".
+Program that sends a message to a WIM slack channel containing the current day's featured holiday and a randomly chosen "WIM Quote".
 The information is gathered from the "holidays20xx.json" and "BruceQuotes.txt" files, which should be uploaded to an AWS S3.

 ### Prerequisites